 Buying a Porterhouse

 When buying a porterhouse steak, look for one cut at least 3/4-inch thick, with a 1-inch thickness being ideal.
 Occasionally, butchers will sell "thin" cut steaks, and these are largely pointless.
 A porterhouse should be thick, and not just because it is a huge steak and deserves to be so.
-To get a large steak like this cooked to perfection without it drying out, it needs to have mass and thickness.
+In order to get a large steak like this cooked to perfection without it drying out, it needs to have significant mass and thickness.

 Cooking a Porterhouse

 Since both the loin and tenderloin are quite forgiving, a porterhouse steak can be cooked any way you like.
 It is perfect when grilled, but can also be broiled, sautéed, or pan-fried.
 Use light seasoning with a good amount of salt and try not to cook it beyond medium-well at the very most.

 To grill a porterhouse, start hot and fast, giving the surface a good sear.
 Cook to the point right before the fat would start to burn, then flip it over on the other side.
 To get those restaurant-style diamond grill marks, rotate it 45 degrees on the same side before flipping and repeating on the other side.

 Once it is well-browned on both sides, move it to a cooler part of the grill to finish off to the desired doneness.
 To give it an extra richness, place a pad of butter in the center of the steak a few minutes before removing from the grill.
 This is a popular restaurant trick that brings out the flavor.

 One way to grill porterhouse is as a cowboy steak.
 Give it a southwestern twist by seasoning it with a paste that includes garlic, chili powder, chipotle powder, salt, and pepper.
 Make sure to wrap it in plastic and refrigerate it for a few hours so it absorbs the spices before grilling.

 Serving a Porterhouse Steak